lsst/rtn-100/index.rst

 Over the past several years, many small-to-medium scale DRP campaigns have been run.
-These early DRP campaigns varied in size from a few hundred to many thousands of visits, covering two to several hundred tracts on the sky.
+These early DRP campaigns varied in size from a few hundred to many thousands of visits, covering two to several hundred tracts on the sky :cite:`RTN-095,RTN-063,RTN-039`.

 A tract covers about 2.1 unique square degrees of sky and overlaps neighboring tracts by 10%-20%.